harmonwood/capacitor-video-player/readme.md

 npx cap sync
 ```

-- On iOS, Web and Electron no further steps are needed.
+- On Web and Electron, no further steps are needed.

+- on iOS, you need to set your app Capabilities Background Modes (Audio and AirPlay) in Xcode

 - On Android, register the plugin in your main activity: